 - Korean drama The First Shop Of Coffee Prince is actually an odd example.
 The manager initially thought he was in a gay relationship, and was hesitant for this reason.
 But since he was trying to avoid arranged marriages and was so shocked to suddenly find this out, even though it was a workable relationship.

-- In Kamen Rider Double, the heroes use Wakana as bait to attract the Liar Dopant.
+- The heroes use Wakana as bait to attract the Liar Dopant.
 Of course they couldn't really put Wakana in the line of fire.
 It's Philip in a dress and wig.

 - Also Akiko is one of the male-seeming bodyguards.